HomeTrue North Blog

 The Forks was a historical meeting place for Indigenous people in the area, and then colonial traders.
 You can learn about the history of the Forks by taking a guided tour of this historic site.

 Now, more than 4 million visitors still come to The Forks each year.
-The neighbourhood features a great mix of shops with local makers, tempting dining options, and a constantly changing slate of entertainment and events.
+The neighbourhood features a great mix of shops with local markets, tempting dining options, and a constantly changing slate of entertainment and events.

 2. Canadian Museum For Human Rights